In this post I compare the key differences and, more importantly, the similarities between Shimano’s Dura-Ace and Ultegra groupsets.

 - some stuff on the handlebars: brake levers and shifters

-- a fandango down by your feet: pedal cranks, chain rings, bottom bracket and front derailleur
+- the paraphernalia down by your feet: pedal cranks, chain rings, bottom bracket and front derailleur

 - Oh and don’t forget brakes, whether they be ye olde calipers or new-fangled (and contentious) disc affairs.

 Shimano, like the other major road bike component manufacturers, Campagnolo and SRAM, makes a few different groupset ranges, at a variety of price points.